-Streets like Main and Hastings should function as an urban spines linking quartiers on either side along their full length.
+Streets like Main and Hastings should function as urban spines linking quartiers on either side along their full length.
 Traffic volume on the urban spines should not exceed HEAVY volumes, or 20,000 ADT.
-The assumption is that BRT/LRT on the urban spines will absorb most of commuter trips, and most local trips will convert to walking, cycling and transit.
+Reductions from present day volumes will be achieved by BRT/LRT on the urban spines absorbing most of commuter trips, and local trips converting to walking, cycling and transit.

 2. The New Arterials

 Today, residential uses fronting on arterials are not working: high volumes of traffic present overwhelming challenges, including: threat to life, noise, and pollution.
 Either the cottages trend down-market becoming low-end rentals, or behemoths of super-human scale are constructed—including towers—that turn a back on the street further discounting values of community and values of place.

 The charrette uses transportation implementation along with the re-design of arterial streets to mediate high traffic volumes; removing car lanes; yet, doubling the trip carrying capacity of the street.
 Public investment in transportation infrastructure and street revitalization combine at the scale of the quartier with private sector residential intensification to produce the new arterials.

 The New Arterials will present high levels of performance for both transportation, and livability.
 By absorbing car trips, BRT on the New Arterials will reduce the negative impacts of high volumes of traffic enabling higher levels of social mixing on Neighbourhood Streets.
 Traffic volume on the New Arterials should be MEDIUM to HEAVY, between 10,000 and 20,000 ADT.